mojolicious/mojo.js/docs/Introduction.md

 ### Home

-The directory in which the main application script, usually called `index.js`, resides, is considered the application home directory.
+The directory in which the main application script resides, usually called `index.js`, is considered the application home directory.
 For convenience it is available as `app.home`.

 ```